Macrometacorp/docs/docs/c8ql/got-tutorial/geospatial-queries.md

 Macrometa returns a success message and your new index appears in the Indexes list.
 For more information, refer to [Document Store Indexes](../../collections/documents/document-store-indexes.md).

-## Find nearby locations
+## Find Nearby Locations

 A `FOR` loop is used again, but this time to iterate over the results of a function call to `NEAR()` to find the _n_ closest coordinates to a reference point, and return the documents with the nearby locations.
 The default for _n_ is 100, which means 100 documents are returned at most, the closest matches first.

 In below example, the limit is set to 3.
-The origin (the reference point) is a coordinate somewhere downtown in Dublin, Ireland:
+The origin (the reference point) is a coordinate somewhere downtown in Dublin, Ireland.

+If you enter the following query in the Query Editor:

 ```js
 FOR loc IN NEAR(Locations, 53.35, -6.26, 3)